Google Workspace : Collaboration + productivity apps

 The Android app allows users to view Adobe PDF and Microsoft Office files.
 From here you can edit and create Excel, PowerPoint and Word files, all in the palm of your hand.
 Docs to Go has many formatting tools, such as word count, tables, font color and the ability to track changes.

 There's a free and premium version of the app.
 Both support editing and formatting within the app, along with advanced Excel support.
-Some features such as cloud services, desktop sync, and password-protected file support require in-app purchases of between $5.99 and $14.99.
+Some features such as cloud services, desktop sync, and password-protected file support require in-app purchases.
 Both the free and premium applications are optimized for use on a tablet with portrait and landscape views.

 Docs to Go has its own versions of Word, Excel and PowerPoint.
 These are known as Word to Go, Sheet to Go and Slideshow to Go.
 The only criticism the solution seems to receive is that PDF files tend to cause the app to crash, with folks being advised to stick with a separate PDF viewer for this purpose.